Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: RL Mechanism Design using Policy Gradient Optimization

-\textit{Discussion of Assumptions}: By \cite{rosen1965existence}, concavity of utility functions $\{f^i_{\theta}(\cdot))\}_{i=1}^{\na}$ and convexity of the constraint regions defined by $\{g_t^i(\cdot)\}_{i=1}^{\na}$ is sufficient to ensure existence of a pure-strategy Nash equilibrium solution, and thus of a mixed-strategy Nash equilibrium.
+\textit{Discussion of Assumptions}: By \cite{rosen1965existence}, concavity of utility functions $\{f^i_{\mech}(\cdot))\}_{i=1}^{\na}$ and convexity of the constraint regions defined by $\{g_{\mech,t}^i(\cdot)\}_{i=1}^{\na}$ is sufficient to ensure existence of a pure-strategy Nash equilibrium solution, and thus of a mixed-strategy Nash equilibrium for every $\mech\in\mechspace$.
 Concavity (or quasi-concavity) of utility functions is widely assumed in the microeconomic and game theory literature \cite{fudenberg1991game}.
-Furthermore, each $\CA_t^i$ is compact since it exists in the non-negative orthant of $\reals^k$, and is bounded above by $\{x\in\reals^k : g_t^i(x)=0\}$.
-Thus, by \cite{zhukovskiy2016pareto}, Assumption \ref{as:pspace} is sufficient to ensure the existence of at least one $\theta \in \Theta$ admitting a Pareto-optimal mixed-strategy Nash equilibrium w.r.t. $\{f^i_{\theta}(\ba)\}_{i=1}^{\na}$.
-By concavity of utility functions any Pareto-optimal solution maximizes a weighted sum of utility functions, and without loss of generality any weighted sum of utility functions is equivalent to an unweighted sum by utility scaling.
-Thus, this ensures the existence of a mixed-strategy Nash equilibrium satisfying \textit{social optimality} \eqref{eq:rpso} for some $\theta\in\Theta$.
-So, the problem \eqref{eq:conmin} is well posed, i.e. the minimizing set $\hat{\Theta} = \{\theta \in \Theta : L(\theta) \leq 0\}$ is non-empty.
-Furthermore, the additional differentiability structure imposed by Assumptions \ref{as:pay} and \ref{as:con} will be sufficient to guarantee convergence of Algorithm~\ref{alg:amd} to the set $\hat{\Theta}$.
+Each $\CA_{\mech,t}^i$ is compact since it exists in the non-negative orthant of $\reals^k$, and is bounded above by $\{x\in\reals^k : g_{\mech,t}^i(x)=0\}$.
+Furthermore, the additional differentiability structure imposed by Assumptions \ref{as:pay} and \ref{as:con} will be sufficient to guarantee convergence of Algorithm~\ref{alg:amd} to the set $\hat{\mechspace} = \arg\min_{\mech\in\mechspace}L(\mech)$ of global minimizers of $L(\mech)$.
+However, we emphasize that this differentiability may not be a \textit{necessary} condition for this convergence, and thus our approach may be empirically effective even for non-smooth utilities.\footnote{\textcolor{black}{A comprehensive account of \textit{necessary} conditions for Algorithm~\ref{alg:amd} convergence is beyond the scope of this work, but would make for interesting future study.}}